dfinnis/md5/README.md

 1. Pad the message until length is a multiple of 512 bytes
 2. Initialize 4 buffers
-3. Process the message 512 byte chunk at a time, adding the result to the hash.
-4. For each 512 byte chunk, do 64 rounds of compression (specific bitwise buffer operations)
+3. Process the message 512 byte chunk at a time, adding the result to the hash buffers.
+For each 512 byte chunk, do 64 rounds of compression (specific bitwise buffer operations)

 ## Dependencies